AdobeDocs/mix-modeler.en/help/models/create.md

    1. In the **[!UICONTROL MTA enabled]** section:

-       * To enable MTA features for the created mode, active **[!UICONTROL MTA enabled]**.
-Once enabled, multi-touch attribution insights are available one you have trained and scored your model through the [Attribution](insights.md#attribution) tab in [Model insights](insights.md).
+       * To enable MTA features for the model, activate **[!UICONTROL MTA enabled]**.
+IF you have enabled MTA, multi-touch attribution insights are available after you have trained and scored your model.
+See the [Attribution](insights.md#attribution) tab in [Model insights](insights.md).

    1. In the **[!UICONTROL Prior knowledge]** section: